elizhuston/finalProjIdeas/README.md

     - As a user, I would like to have the capability to invite family members to reunions or other family events

- 2)  Elizabeth's Manhattan Cheesecake - an online site for ordering and raving about the worlds best cheesecake.
+ 2)  Elizabeth's Manhattan Cheesecake Shop - an online site for ordering and raving about the worlds best cheesecake.
 (Just don't tell Joe)